The Ranksters: Episode 1-5

 This show features 2 segments, namely "No Matter What Ranking Mart" and "Taste Detective Friends".
 The cast will be split into pairs, while the guests will form their own pair.

-In the first segment, "No Matter What Ranking Mart", the pairs compete to answer different themes Top 5 (out of 30 items), based on actual surveys conducted in Korea, such as "Top 5 items that you will be reluctant to buy using your own money but other people are thankful for when gifted to them as presents from you".
-If a pair chose an item that is not under the Top 5, they will have to pay for the item with their own credit cards.
-The pair that guessed the most number of correct Top 5 items will have their spending deducted to zero.
-From episode 4, the pairs will have to answer just the top 3, out of 20 items.
+In the first segment, "No Matter What Ranking Mart", the pairs compete to guess the results of real-life Korean surveys (similar to Family Feud).
+Each round has a different theme, and pairs take turns guessing the top 5 responses out of 30 items, such as "Top 5 items that you are reluctant to buy using your own money but other people are thankful for when gifted to them as presents from you".
+If a pair chooses an item that is not under the Top 5, they will have to pay for the item with their own credit cards.
+The pair that guesses the most top 5 items will have their spending deducted to zero.
+From episode 4, the pairs only have to answer the top 3 out of 20 items.

-In the second segment, "Taste Detective Friends", they will move to the Food Court.
-There will be a food theme for each episode, and there are a number of versions of the food out of the versions shown above that are actually being sold, while the rest of the versions are made by the production team.
-The pairs have to play games to get to choose first, as they each attempt to guess which are the real versions, while trying their own choices.
-If he/she guesses correctly he/she will not have to pay for these food products using their own credit cards.
+In the second segment, "Taste Detective Friends", participants moved to the Food Court.
+There was a food theme assigned for each episode.
+The game involved several versions of food, some of which were on the market, while the rest of the versions were made by the production team.
+The pairs had to play games to get to chosen first, as they each attempted to guess which were the real versions.
+If participants guessed correctly, they not have to pay for these food products using their own credit cards.

-The money spent by the cast will be used to purchase the items to be used for future episodes.
+The money spent by the cast was used to purchase the items to be used for future episodes.

 Episode 6-8

 New segments are introduced, in addition to the current segments shown in the first 5 episodes.
-The main objective for each episode is to pick each episode's Employee of the Week, which is through the competition between the cast and the 2 guests each week.
+The main objective for each episode is to pick each episode's Employee of the Week through competitions between the cast and 2 guests every week.